pagezyhf/hub-model-search/README.md

-# Model Selection Tool
+# Hub Model Search

-A configurable tool to aggregate and filter model candidates from Hugging Face Hub based on cloud provider compatibility and various search scenarios.
+Aggregate and filter models from Hugging Face Hub based on a search scenario.

 ## TODO
 1. Refactor to input a yaml to main.py instead of the actual nonsense